galaxyproject/training-material/topics/dev/tutorials/writing_tests/tutorial.md

 Let's start by writing a basic test for a very simple API endpoint: `api/version`.
 The controller for this endpoint is located at `lib/galaxy/webapps/galaxy/api/configuration.py`.
 You can check the format of the data at `https://usegalaxy.org/api/version`.

 First, you need to create a new file at `lib/galaxy_test/api/test_mytutorial.py`.
 For simplicity, we'll place all new tests in this module.
-Next, add a class definition for `MyTutorialApiTestCase` that should be a subclass of `ApiTestCase`.
-Then add a test method, `test_version_is_current`, where you will (1) call the API via the ``_get`` method that returns a response object; and (2) verify that the response contains the "22.09" version number (assuming you have cloned the "dev" branch; otherwise your version may be different).
+Next, add a class definition for `TestMyTutorialApiTestCase` that should be a subclass of `ApiTestCase`.
+Then add a test method, `test_version_is_current`, where you will (1) call the API via the ``_get`` method that returns a response object; and (2) verify that the response contains the "24.1" version number (assuming you have cloned the "dev" branch; otherwise your version may be different).

 If your test fails, one way to debug it is to insert a `breakpoint()` statement into the body of the test (right after the call to ``_get`` would be a logical spot), and then use [pdb](https://docs.python.org/3/library/pdb.html), Python's interactive debugger, to explore the response at runtime with the test paused (see [Debugging Galaxy]({% link topics/dev/tutorials/debugging/tutorial.md %}) for more details on using pdb to debug Galaxy).